You can run custom scripts in the VM and collect custom data which can then be consumed as a metric.

 - All the scripts that you run using the custom script, must output a single integer value.
 If the output is not a single integer value, an error is displayed in the user interface.

 - The custom script uses Telegraf’s exec plugin to run scripts on a VM’s operating system.
 The scripts are run by the user who installed the Telegraf agent on an operating system.
 In Linux operating systems, a special user called arcuser with specific privileges, is created for installing the Telegraf agent.
 As a result, the exec plugin runs the scripts using that arcuser user.
 Ensure that the arcuser can run the scripts that use the custom script (the arcuser must have permissions to run the script).
-For example, the arcuser created automatically by vRealize Application Remote Collector, does not have privileges to run scripts which are stored under the /root directory.
+For example, the arcuser created automatically by cloud proxy, does not have privileges to run scripts which are stored under the /root directory.

 - The script must be placed in the /opt/vmware folder.